anxolin/dotfiles/README.md

 Optionally, the `install.sh` accepts:

 - `--skip-install-apps`: Do not install apps like vim, tmux, etc.
-- `--skip-install-vim-plugins`: Do not install vim plugins
+- `--skip-install-vid-plugins`: Do not install vim plugins

 ## Update submodules (depenencies)